10 things to help you get started

 Activate your IT account

 All students and postgraduate researchers are given a username and password so they can connect to the University’s IT services.
-To set yours up, visit: the IT My Password pages.
+Your username will be sent to your personal email address.
+Once you receive it, follow these instructions to set up your IT account.

 Online registration

-Before you register, make sure you activate your IT account.
+Before you register, you must activate your IT account

 If you’re a new student, we’ll need to check your identity.
-This is needed for a number of reasons, including: confirming your registration to the Student Loans Company (SLC) to release the first instalment of your Maintenance Loan (if you’ve been assessed as eligible to receive SLC funding); and to complete a Right to Study check for UKVI compliance.
+This is needed for a number of reasons, including to confirm your registration with the Student Loans Company (SLC) to release the first instalment of your Maintenance Loan (if you’ve been assessed as eligible to receive SLC funding), and to complete a Right to Study check for UKVI compliance.

 Pay your fees

 Paying your fees is an essential part of academic life.
-Visit our finance page for information about how to pay your fees and what instalment plans are available.
+Visit our paying fees and charges page for information about how to pay your fees and what instalment plans are available.

-If you’re starting a higher or degree apprenticeship you do not pay fees, visit our higher and degree apprenticeships page.
+If you’re starting a higher or degree apprenticeship, you do not pay fees.
+Visit our higher and degree apprenticeships pages for more information.

-For international students, we have a useful international funding page that has additional information.
+For international students, visit our international funding page for more information.

 Module enrolment